mej3hi/tonlist/README.md

 # Iceland Events
-Iceland Events er vefsíðasem hægt er að nota til að skoða upplýsingar um tónleikar sem verið að halda og einnugs er hægt að setja inn tónleikar með því að búa sig til aðgang að síðuna.
+Iceland Events er vefsíða sem hægt er að nota til að skoða upplýsingar um tónleikar sem verið að halda og einnugs er hægt að setja inn tónleikar með því að búa sig til aðgang að síðuna.

 ## Forrit